area17/twill/docs/content/2_guides/1_page-builder-with-blade/2_installing-laravel.md

 If you do not have MySQL setup, you can use [SQLite](https://laravel.com/docs/9.x#databases-and-migrations) as well.

-As mentioned before, the Laravel documentation is far more extensive about the setup procedure, if this guide went to quick, make sure to give those a read.
+As mentioned before, the Laravel documentation is far more extensive about the setup procedure, if this guide went too quick, make sure to give those a read.

 ### Initialize GIT